mlabs-haskell/plutus-apps/doc/plutus/tutorials/basic-apps.rst

 The validator checks that the transaction, represented by ``scriptContextTxInfo``, pays half the specified amount to each recipient.

-You then need some boilerplate to compile the validator to a Plutus script (see :ref:`basic_validators_tutorial`).
+You then need some boilerplate to compile the validator to a Plutus script (see `Writing basic validator scripts <https://plutus.readthedocs.io/en/latest/tutorials/basic-validators.html>`_ in the Plutus Core and Plutus Tx User Guide).

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK3